bolt/docs/source/howto.md

-Howto's and Recipes
+Howtos and Recipes
 ===================

-This section contains a number of "Howto's" and short guides to a number of different subjects.
+This section contains a number of "How To" pages and short guides to a number of different subjects.